FREQUENTLY ASKED QUESTIONS

 Who can participate?

 Are you 18-45 years old?
-A Black/African-American or Latino male that identifies as male?
+A Black/African-American or Latino person assigned male at birth?
 Do you have sex with other men?
 HIV-positive, negative or unknown?
 Have a current, previous or no history of substance use?
 If you answered yes to all of these questions, then you may be eligible to participate in the mSTUDY!

 How many people will take part in this study?